 You grew up in Cottage Grove, MN, which is a couple miles away from one of the biggest hockey markets in the USA.
 Were you a hockey fan as a kid?

 SEANN WILLIAM SCOTT: I played baseball, football and basketball as a kid.
 But the only reason I played basketball in the winter was because I was terrible at hockey!
 I played sometimes at the local arena and on some outdoor rinks, but I was just awful.
 So I ended up watching all my buddies play, and of course hockey players get the girls.
 In Minnesota, girls don't go watch high school basketball games, they love hockey players.
-Were you surprised when you were approached for this role in Goon?

-writer] Evan Goldberg and he wanted to talk to me about this hockey/fight movie that he's writing with Jay Baruchel and they really liked me for this role.
+SWS: I was surprised because of the people involved in this project.
+It was a different experience because I didn't go after Goon.
+I was working on Role Models in 2008 and Paul Rudd told me that he just got off the phone with [Goon writer] Evan Goldberg and he wanted to talk to me about this hockey/fight movie that he's writing with Jay Baruchel and they really liked me for this role.
 So I talked to Evan that day and he told me about it and he thought I would be really good it.
 I was excited knowing that the film makers wanted me and I wasn't like their 10th choice.
 They really believed in me, it was a good comfort for me going into that experience.

 Did you do all your own skating in Goon, or did you use a ringer for the hockey scenes?

 SWS: Oh yeah, I skated!
 But like everyone in the movie, we each had a double.
 We had such a great team of guys working with us in Winnipeg.
 My character isn't supposed to skate, really.
 Thank god, because I can't!
 I practiced for about a month before and trained with a guy, so I got pretty okay at it but I never got to the point where I was good enough to stop on my own.
 I always had to skate into somebody or into the boards.

 Goon excluded, what is the best hockey movie ever made: Slap Shot, Miracle, The Mighty Ducks or Youngblood?

 SWS: Slap Shot, for sure.
 What's funny is that I saw it a long time ago but I didn't know much about hockey.
 It makes you want to know more about hockey.
 I don't want to compare Goon to it.
 But like Slap Shot, you don't need to know much about hockey to love Goon.

-.
 Did you pick up any tips or notes on fighting from former Canadiens tough guy Georges Laraque during production?